Troglodyne-Internet-Widgets/selenium-client-perl/README.md

 `prove -vm -Ilib at/sanity.test`

+If you encounter problems, you can get extra debugging output (which would be very much appreciated in any issues you file):

+`NO_HEADLESS=1 DEBUG=1 prove -vm -Ilib at/sanity.test`

 This runs through 100% of the WC3 selenium API.
 At release it passed on all of the supported browsers on: